When is this trip?

 How long are the various travel times?

-The flight to Hong Kong takes 4 hours, and the ferry from Mui Wo in Lantau to Central (Hong Kong Island) takes about 40 minutes.
+The flight to and from Hong Kong takes approximately 4 hours, and the MTR rides range from 15 to 40 minutes.

 How much does this trip cost?
 What does the cost include?

 The cost of this trek is $450, subject to fluctuations in airfare.
 Members of NUS Rovers are eligible for a $5 discount.
-The cost includes round-trip airfares (without check-in baggage), accommodation and meals during the trek (2 breakfasts, 2 lunches and 2 dinners).
+The cost includes round-trip airfares (without check-in baggage), a transport card and hostel accommodation.

 How many participants will there be on this trek?